Mahua FunAge: TV show

 Since 2012, Mahua FunAge has expanded to film and television and new media industry.
-Mahua FunAge's skit programs had five times on the stage of Spring Festival Gala in 2012, 2013, 2014, 2015 and 2017, which helped it expand its influence across the China.
+Mahua FunAge's skit programs had five times on the stage of Spring Festival Gala in 2012, 2013, 2014, 2015 and 2017, which helped it expand its influence across China.
 At the same time, Mahua FunAge comedy team has participated in variety shows “Top Funny Comedian” (Season 1-3) for three consecutive years in 2015, 2016 and 2017.
 And in 2015, the team led by Shen Teng won the championship.

 Movie

 In 2015, Mahua FunAge officially entered the movie industry, the movie "Goodbye Mr Loser" created by Mahua FunAge was a phenomenal movie and a black horse movie at the same time.
 It became the box office runner for Chinese 2D movie at 1 billion 450 million yuan of the box office.
 In 2016, the movie “Mr. Donkey” became the movie had the highest rate of return in the year with a box office rate of 476%.
 At the same time, its score on the Douban movie is as high as 8.3, which is higher than most of the domestic movies last year.
 In 2017, the movie “Never Say Die” refurbished the box office record of China's 2D movie at the box office of 2 billion yuan.
-It also became the box office champion of the China's National Day Golden Week in 2017.
+It also became the box office champion of China's National Day Golden Week in 2017.

 Artists

-Mahua FunAge pays attention to training and forming talent team in the process of development.
+Mahua FunAge pays attention to training and forming a talent team in the process of development.
 At present, it has a professional creative team and hundreds of artists.
 The creative team has Yan Fei, Peng Damo, Wu Yuhan, Song Yang, Yang Yuanhan, Wei Xiang, Huang Cailun.
 And there are Shen Teng, Ma Li, Alan, Chang Yuan, Chen Haoming, Du Xiaoyu, Han Yunyun, Wang Ning, Wang Chengsi, Wang Yuanhu, Yang Xiaoming and other domestic popular comedians.